Robots achieve consciousness through simulations of evolution

 Attention in the brain operates through two main processes: bottom-up and top-down mechanisms.
 In bottom-up attention, sensory details in the environment, like a sudden noise or bright color, capture our focus without any conscious control.

-In contrast, top-down attention is guided by experience, expectations, and internal models of what we think is important in a scene or situation.
+In contrast, top-down attention is guided by experience, expectations, and internal models of what we think is important in a situation.
 For example, when looking at a face, we instinctively focus on the eyes, mouth, and nose, where the most telling expressions are found.
-This focus comes from our brain’s learned model of faces, honed over time to quickly interpret emotions and intentions.

 Understanding this balance between bottom-up and top-down processes offers insights into how the brain efficiently processes complex information.

-About the scientific paper:
+About the scientific papers:

 First author: Michele Farisco, Sweden